Gerselle/Team-Projects/Minutes.md

 ## Week 10 Decisions
 3/30/23 <br />
 Due to some complications with the servo motor in our current turntable, we are going to 3D print a new turntable that uses our stepper motor.
 (Action 77) <br />

+## Week 11 Decisions
+4/6/23 <br />
+Decided to use face recognition for login instead of the standard login page that was part of action 66. <br />